 Note

-In case of entitlement to Time Off in Lieu, the appropriate number of hours is added to the employee’s Time Off in Lieu time account as soon as the manager approved the Time Sheet.
+Use Case Time Off in Lieu : In case of entitlement to Time Off in Lieu, the appropriate number of hours is added to the employee’s Time Off in Lieu time account as soon as the manager approved the Time Sheet.
 Details can be seen via My Employee File Time Off.
 Now the employee can request time off in lieu.
+The procedure is similar to the description of process step Requestig Time Off in test script of scope item Request and Manage Time Off (FJ7).

+Note

-The procedure is similar to the description of process step Requestig Time Off in test script Request and Manage Time Off (FJ7).
+Use Case Working Time Account: In case of entitlement to Working Time Accounts, the appropriate number of hours is added to the employee’s Working Time Account as soon as the manager approved the Time Sheet.
+Details can be seen via My Employee File Time Off.
+Now the employee can request time off from his Working Time Account.
+The procedure is similar to the description of process step Requestig Time Off in test script of scope item Request and Manage Time Off (FJ7).

 Caution